javahacks/odx-commander/README.md

 ## Getting Started

-There are three options to select and index an ODX data source.
+There are basically three options to select and index an ODX data source.

 1. Open a folder that contains the PDX file in VS Code and select _**Set or Update ODX Index**_ for the selected PDX file.